yzhbradoodrrpurp/EECS498/README.md

 ### A6

 - [Generative Adversarial Networks](Assignments/A6/generative_adversarial_networks.ipynb): The content of this assignment is about **Generative Adversarial Networks** or GANs for short.
 It will demonstrate how to stack up a **generator** and a **discriminator**.
 Aside from that, it will also talk about how to implement the generator loss and discriminator loss in two different approaches.
 Since GANs are extremely sensitive and finicky to hyperparameters, they are trained on MNIST dataset for the sake of simplicity.
+The reference to GANs is [here](Notes/018GenerativeModels.md/#Generative-Adversarial-Networks).

 ## Schedule